Entrepreneurs want to enhance human capabilities through brain-computer interfacing

 Origins: Rehabilitation and restoration

 Much of the recent work on BCIs aims to improve the quality of life of people who are paralyzed or have severe motor disabilities.
-You may have seen some recent accomplishments in the news: University of Pittsburgh researchers use signals recorded inside the brain to control a robotic arm
+You may have seen some recent accomplishments in the news: University of Pittsburgh researchers use signals recorded inside the brain to control a robotic arm.
+Stanford researchers can extract the movement intentions of paralyzed patients from their brain signals, allowing them to use a tablet wirelessly.

 With all these successes to date, you might think a brain-computer interface is poised to be the next must-have consumer gadget.